In July 2020, as part of our people-friendly streets programme, we introduced a low traffic neighbourhood trial in St Peter’s.

 We will be removing the width restrictions at Colebrooke Row and Wharf Road and adding new signs and planters to make the new exemption clear.

-You can see a map of the proposed works and more information in the St Peter’s Consultation results and next steps resident leaflet
+You can find more information in the St Peter’s Consultation results and next steps resident leaflet

 For further detailed information you can read the full Delegated Decision Report and Equality Impact Assessment for the St Peter’s PFS scheme and the other appendices in the 'Useful Documents' section.